Topology Matters: Measuring Memory Leakage in Multi-Agent LLMs: Experiments

 \subsection{PII Entity Type Robustness (RQ4)}

-We group fine-grained entities into six macro categories: \textbf{Spatiotemporal}, \textbf{Location}, \textbf{Contact/Network}, \textbf{Org-IDs}, \textbf{Names}, and \textbf{Regulated-IDs}.
+We group fine-grained entities into six macro categories: Spatiotemporal, Location, Contact/Network, Org-IDs, Names, and Regulated-IDs.
 For each category, we compute per-type leakage from attacker-only outputs using a union-over-rounds criterion.
-Results are first aggregated within logs and then averaged across experimental groups and $(\textit{target}, \textit{attacker})$ pairs.
-We analyze three complementary views: (i) by $(\textit{agent\_num}, \textit{topology})$, (ii) by \textit{agent\_num} (averaged over topologies), and (iii) by \textit{topology} (averaged over agent counts).
+Results are first aggregated within logs and then averaged across experimental groups and pairs.
+We analyze three complementary views: (i) by $\textit{agent\_num}$ and $\textit{topology}$, (ii) by \textit{agent\_num} (averaged over topologies), and (iii) by \textit{topology} (averaged over agent counts).
+In this section, we focus only on view (i); more detailed results and discussion are provided in Appendix~\ref{app:additional_results_RQ4}.